droidcon/gitbook-2018-berlin-barcamp/panels/rx-must-die.md

+# Rx Must Die!?

+Description:
 ---
+Is the learning curve of Rx too steep?
-description: Do we overuse Rx Java?
-Do Coroutines and LiveData replace it?
+Do we overuse Rx Java?
+Is LiveData an alternative?
+Do Coroutines and Kotlin build-in features make it obsolete?

+Panel host:
 ---

-# Rx Must Die

-Do we overuse Rx Java?
-Do Coroutines and LiveData replace it?

-A panel discussion with
+Kevin McDonagh

+Panelists:
+---
 * Joannes Orgis, Microsoft Todo
+* Marvin Ramin, Soundcloud
-* Ivan Morgillo
+* Ivan Morgillo, Asanarebel
 * \(and more to be announced\)